wqking/jsonpp/readme.md

 <a id="mdtoc_3155c9b5"></a>
 ### Build and install, use jsonpp in your project

-There are various methods to use jsonpp

-1, Install using CMake and use it in CMake

 If you are going to use jsonpp in CMake managed project, you can install jsonpp then use it in CMake.
 In jsonpp root folder, run the commands,